reimagined/resolve/docs/tutorial.md

 **Test Your Application**

-Expand this section for an example, on how to test this functionality in your application.
+Expand this section for an example on how to test this functionality in your application.

 </summary>

 You can write an end-to-end test to check the new functionality.
-Refer to the [Running Tests](#running-tests) section for the information on how to run tests in your application.
+Refer to the [Running Tests](#running-tests) section for information on how to run tests in your application.

-You can manually modify your application's test as shown below or use the test included into the lesson's [example project](https://github.com/reimagined/resolve/tree/dev/tutorial/lesson-1):
+You can manually modify your application's test as shown below or use the test included in the lesson's [example project](https://github.com/reimagined/resolve/tree/dev/tutorial/lesson-1):

 [test/e2e/index.test.js:](https://github.com/reimagined/resolve/blob/dev/tutorial/lesson-1/test/e2e/index.test.js)